 A. Yes, however, physician practice data should be excluded from other hospital/system applications.
 The system application is a hospital system application and not an application for a fully integrated network of care.

 A. Organizations who wish to apply as an IDS will be required to include data from all service types in their organization.
 No carve outs will be allowed.
 This also means that an organization choosing to apply as an IDS will NOT be allowed to apply for the PPM award, as one of the requirements to apply as an IDS is that all physician practice data shall be included in the IDS application.
+Additionally, an organization choosing to apply as an IDS will not be allowed to apply for the hospital system or individual hospital award, as one of the requirements to apply as an IDS is that all hospital data shall be included in the IDS application.
 Review IDS Eligibility Criteria information.

 A. The online application allows you to create a profile and auto-saves your work so you can complete the application at your own pace.
 Applications can also be downloaded in a printer-friendly PDF format.
 To ensure financial accuracy, applicants will be required to download the Metric Submission Checklist which helps validate each required metric prior to application submission.